macbre/express-app/README.md

 Keep-Alive: timeout=5
 ```

-Now, closed containers are still there.
-Let's make sure they're removed once the exited.
+Now, stopped containers are still there.
+Let's make sure they're removed once they exit.

 ### Running it permanently